Dehydrated Banana Chips

 - Preheat the oven to 175 degrees, and lightly coat 2 cookie sheets with the oil.

-- Thinly slice the bananas (¼ inch thickness is ideal), and arrange them in a single layer on the cookie sheets.
+- Thinly slice the bananas (¼ inch thickness or less is ideal), and arrange them in a single layer on the baking sheets.

-- Cook the bananas in the oven for about 3 hours, until they’re dehydrated but not rock solid.
+- Cook the bananas in the oven for about 3 hours, until they are dehydrated but not rock solid.
+They should be flat and thin.
+Depending on your oven and the thickness of your banana slices, you may need an extra 30 to 60 minutes.

-- Carefully remove the banana chips from the cookie sheets by gently peeling them off.
+- Carefully remove the banana chips from the baking sheets by gently peeling them off.
 Transfer them to a cooling rack, and let them cool completely before storing.
-These banana chips can be stored in an airtight container at room temperature for at least two weeks.
+These banana chips can be stored in an airtight container at room temperature for about two weeks.

 Price Breakdown